emeth-/invasion-of-meridell/README.md

 (Code is released under the MIT license, but actual images/etc are property of Neopets.com)

+See any discrepancies from what you recall of the original game?
+Open an issue and let's resolve it!

+Got ideas of new features you'd like to see added to a reboot of this game?
+Let me know your ideas in an issue!

 ## Timeline
 * <2005: Neopets released Invasion of Meridell v1 (first wave / first five missions only)
 * ~2005: Neopets released Invasion of Meridell v2 (second wave added, no concept of enchantments)